CK Travels

 Haeundae Blueline Park Beach Train, Busan

-Manned counters for the Haeundae Beach Train are only available at the start and end stations – Mipo Haeundae Station or Songjeong Station.
+Manned counters for the Haeundae Beach Train are only available at three stations – Mipo Haeundae Station, Cheongsapo Station and Songjeong Station.

 You might like – Special Oedo Island Day Trip from Busan >